 Incorporating a robust heating system into this stylish Sherpa throw was an ingenious idea.
 Now you get to do things around the house with its long power cord being your only limitation.
 You can choose between plaid and lattice patterns on the outside made from microfiber polyester while the inner side is ivory-colored and made from micro Berber.These comfy materials conduct heat well, which is something you’ll notice as soon as you turn the throw on.
 It heats up in no time, and has three different heat levels to satisfy everyone, even people with circulatory problems.
 The medium setting will be ideal for most people, while the warm one does its name justice without making the throw itself too warm to the touch.

-- FEATURES - Ultra comfort and stylish, heated wrap with lattice pattern, comes with a 3-setting heat controller
+- FEATURES - Ultra comfort and stylish, heated throw with plaid pattern, comes with a 3-setting heat controller

 - PERFECT SIZE - 50" x 64", perfect for cuddling with while watching TV, reading a book, or just relaxing

 - SAFETY - No electro magnetic field emissions, auto shut-off function after 2 hours with UL/ETL certified safety standard.

 - EASY CARE - Machine wash cold on gentle cycle, tumble dry on low heat, wash alone, do not bleach, do not iron.